 There is a lack of schools in Burkina Faso and even after several years of schooling, sustainable literacy is not guaranteed due to the poor quality of education.
 There is a need for literacy courses and their demand among the parents of schoolchildren, amongst adults and especially for women from the surrounding villages.

-The literacy courses for adults are to take place in the classrooms of the Operndorf school.
+The literacy courses for adults are to take place in the classrooms of the Operndorf school in Autumn 2020.
 As the adults work mainly in the fields during the day, the courses can only take place during the evening during the week and outside of the harvest period on the weekend.
 They need well-lit rooms, which the Operndorf School can offer.

 A reform effort of the Operndorf Afrika is to increase the proportion of girls in the school.
 This can be supplemented by specially planned literacy courses for women in the region.
 This should thereby increase the basic understanding of the importance of education, among the local general public.